EmilHvitfeldt/ISLR-tidymodels-labs/docs/03-linear-regression.md

 ##    42.86201     -2.33282      0.04355
 ```

-you don't have to hand-craft every type of linear transformation since recipes have a bunch created already [here](https://recipes.tidymodels.org/reference/index.html#section-step-functions-individual-transformations) such as `step_log()` to take logarithms of variables.
+You don't have to hand-craft every type of linear transformation since recipes have a bunch created already [here](https://recipes.tidymodels.org/reference/index.html#section-step-functions-individual-transformations) such as `step_log()` to take logarithms of variables.

 ```r